Niklas9/django-showurls/README.md

     pip install django-showurls

+## TODOs
+* should probably add some system tests that tests the actual command (./manage.py showurls) on a arbitrary Django project
+* see if we can inspect what each view connect to each url accepts HTTP methods, what kind of inputs etc

 ## License

 BSD, just as the main Django project.
 See LICENSE file in root of this repo.